 Download the ReportDownload PDF

-Sesame Workshop sought out to explore how children were experiencing or processing the pandemic, to elevate children’s voices and learn how to continue to best support families as they respond to the world around them.
+Sesame Workshop wanted to find out how children are experiencing or processing the events that have been at the foreground of so many adults’ concerns in 2020, to elevate children’s voices and learn how to best support families as they respond to the world around them.

 Reaching kids and families around the world through the power of media.

 Caring for Each Other

 In this study, Sesame Workshop sought out to explore how children were experiencing or processing the pandemic.

 Explore parents’ and educators’ perceptions of children’s social identity development.